ReadingAndThinking.com

 12. The Psychology of Money by Morgan Hauser

 How many people do you know who are very smart in their careers but mess up financially?
-Maybe you yourself are one of them.
+Maybe you are one of them.

 Earning, storing, and increasing wealth all require emotional intelligence and self-control.
 Even very smart people can't do it all.